Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 ### Displaying State in the Component

 We can display the `name` state inside the `h1` element by embedding it in curly braces after the word "Hello".
 As the user types, the `handleChange` function updates the `name` state, and the displayed text updates accordingly.

+### Controlled Components in React

+In HTML, input elements manage their own state via the `value` attribute.
+However, in React, we set the input's `value` attribute to the state variable (e.g., `name`) to maintain a single source of truth.
+This approach ensures that the displayed input value and the state are always synchronized.
+Components that follow this pattern are called _controlled components_.